 I have hens that are now 8-9 years old; they have never been wormed as they have not exhibited any symptoms or problems.

-Other folks worm their flock regularly using a variety of wormers to prevent the worms becoming resistant to one or more of the medications.
+Other folks worm their flock regularly using a variety of wormers to prevent the worms from becoming resistant to one or more of the medications.

 In small flocks, it’s usually easy to see those that aren’t feeling perky; treat them accordingly.